 It is hard to imagine but this mountain and the surrounding area was a battleground during the WAR in 1975.
 Parts of the summit of Chua Chan was blasted away and was used as a communication base by the US Army.

 There are three routes to reach the summit of this hill.
 The first and most obvious option is via the pagoda stairs.
-The second follows the path alongside the electric poles, and the third involves taking the cable car halfway up and continuing the rest of the way on foot.#chuachanmountain
+The second follows the path alongside the power cable, and the third involves taking the cable car halfway up and continuing the rest of the way on foot.#chuachanmountain

 Toilet facilities: Yes